 A food item must contain less than 0.5 grams of trans fat per serving.
 Eating trans-fat has been found to raise bad LDL cholesterol and lower the good HDL cholesterol in your body.
 This increases your risk of having a heart attack or stroke and developing heart disease.
 If not labeled with “0 grams trans-fat” make sure to read the ingredient list and avoid any products that contain hydrogenated oils, as this is one of the primary ingredients that indicates the presence of trans fat.

-For an item to be considered fat-free, it must contain less than 0.5 gram of fat per serving.
-Additionally, low-fat products must contain three grams of fat or less per serving and “light” contains up to 50 percent less fat than the original product found on the shelf.
-Food producers often replace fat content in their products with starches and sugar to make up for the loss of flavor, so be sure to read ingredient lists to make sure the food is actually good for you.
+For an item to be considered fat-free, it must contain less than 0.5 grams of fat per serving.
+Additionally, low-fat products must contain three grams of fat or less per serving, and “light” contains up to 50 percent less fat than the original product found on the shelf.
+Food producers often replace fat content in their products with starches and sugar to make up for the loss of flavor, so be sure to read ingredient lists to make sure the food is good for you.

 Take control of your purchasing power and buy items for you and your family with the highest nutritional value available.
 It is best to shop for fresh, organic ingredients and minimize the amount of prepared foods you consume.
 To achieve this, you must read and understand the labels on the food you buy.
-To discover more foods you should avoid, visit Dr. Nuzum’s blog page
+To discover more foods you should avoid, visit Dr. Nuzum’s blog page.